cocotb/cocotb/docs/source/pytest.rst

         sample_module.test()

-If no positional arguments were provided to :py:deco:`pytest.mark.cocotb_runner`, plugin will load current Python module where :py:deco:`pytest.mark.cocotb_runner` was used as cocotb testbench (Python file with cocotb tests).
+If no positional arguments were provided to :py:deco:`!pytest.mark.cocotb_runner`, plugin will load current Python module where :py:deco:`!pytest.mark.cocotb_runner` was used as cocotb testbench (Python file with cocotb tests).

 .. code:: python